 You are normally required to have a good first or second class honours degree (or equivalent from a university outside the UK).
-Knowledge of microeconomics required, but strong applicants with little or no prior training in economics may be admitted provided they attend a presessional course.
+Knowledge of microeconomics required, but if you are a strong applicant with little or no prior training in economics, you may be admitted provided you attend a pre-sessional course.

 Months of entry

-You will be taught by internationally renowned academics working at the forefront of research and policy development.
-Our expertise spans agriculture and economics, horticulture, food, rural environments and international development.
-Our links with the Centre for Food Security and the Walker Institute ensure our teaching covers cutting-edge topics, has an applied dimension and remains highly policy relevant.
-There are also excellent opportunities for overseas study thanks to our close links with international partners and an active placement programme.
+You will be taught by internationally renowned academics working at the forefront of research, practice and policy development.
+Our expertise spans agriculture and economics, horticulture, food, marketing, rural environments and international development.
+There are also excellent opportunities for short work placements overseas.

 Information for international students